bengreenier/vcpkg.nuget/README.md

 * Add `VcpkgPackage` elements to your project file
 * Building will ensure ports are built and installed

-## Walkthrough

-> Coming soon.
-Upvote [this issue](https://github.com/bengreenier/vcpkg.nuget/issues/3) if you'd like to see it sooner.

 ## Contributing

 CI Builds and Release managements takes place in [a private VSTS instance](https://b3ngr33ni3r.visualstudio.com/vcpkg.nuget).
 If you feel you need access (if you're a core contributor) please [open an issue](https://github.com/bengreenier/vcpkg.nuget/issues/new) against [@bengreenier](https://github.com/bengreenier).